maximumstock/hexsales-api/README.md

 latest version and `knex migrate:rollback` to roll-back the last migration.

 ## How to get the data
-in `lib/updater` there is a file called `index.js` which deals with all of this.
-If you start it with `node lib/updater/index.js` it starts downloading and inserting all auction house dumps into the specified database.
+`npm run update` starts downloading and inserting all auction house dumps into the specified database.

 ## Usage
 `npm start` starts the server on port 3000.